xVanTuring/cquant/README.md

 > `npm i cquant`
 #### Electron User
 After running the install command make sure to use electron-rebuild to rebuild it for electron, usually it will just download the prebuild.
+## Async!
+This package is real async.
+You can run multiple task without blocking the main loop
 ### Basic
 ``` js
 const cquant = require('cquant')